 We present a general framework for hierarchical DHTs.
-Each group maintains its own overlay network and intra-group lookup service.
-A top-level overlay is defined among the groups.
+In the framework, each group maintains its own overlay network and uses its own intra-group lookup service.
+A top-level overlay is also defined among the groups.
 Within each group, a subset of peers are labeled as "superpeers".
 Superpeers, which are analogous to gateway routers in hierarchical IP networks, are used by the top-level overlay to route messages among groups.
 We consider designs for which peers in the same group are locally close.
 We describe a cooperative caching scheme that can significantly reduce average data transfer delays.
 Finally, we also provide a scalable algorithm for assigning peers to groups, identifying superpeers, and maintaining the overlays.

 After presenting the general framework, we explore in detail a particular instantiation in which Chord is used for the top-level overlay.
+Thus, in this instantiation, Chord is analogous to BGP in Internet routing, and the intra-group lookup services are analogous to intra-AS routing protocols.
 Using a novel analytical model, we analyze the expected number of peer hops that are required for a lookup in the hierarchical Chord instantiation.
 Our model explicitly captures inaccuracies in the routing tables due to peer failures.